Twister (1996 film): Development and writing

-Twister was produced by Steven Spielberg's Amblin Entertainment, with financial backing from Warner Bros.
-Pictures and Universal Pictures.
-In return, Warner Bros. was given the North American distribution rights, while Universal's joint-venture distribution company, United International Pictures, obtained international distribution rights.
+Twister was produced by Steven Spielberg's Amblin Entertainment, with financial backing from Warner Bros. and Universal Pictures.
+In return, Warner Bros. was given the North American distribution rights, while Universal's joint-venture distribution company, United International Pictures (UIP), obtained international distribution rights.
+The pitch was not a script, but a proof of concept clip of the visual effects by Industrial Light & Magic, done entirely in computer-generated imagery and featuring a pickup truck driving towards a tornado pulling up a tractor, with one of its tires snapping off and smashing through the truck's windshield.
+ILM assigned Stefen Fangmeier to be the effects supervisor for his experience with tornadoes, having helped create simulations while working with storm chasers in the National Center for Supercomputing Applications.